AI3SW/django-be/README.md

 1. Update `DATABASES` in [`settings.py`](mentalwellness/settings.py) with target setting for all databases:

-    * `'ENGINE': database backend to use`
+    * `'ENGINE'`: database backend to use
-    * `'NAME': The name of the database to use`
+    * `'NAME'`: The name of the database to use
-    * `'USER': The username to use when connecting to the database`
+    * `'USER'`: The username to use when connecting to the database
-    * `'PASSWORD': The password to use when connecting to the database`
+    * `'PASSWORD'`: The password to use when connecting to the database
-    * `'HOST': Which host to use when connecting to the database`
+    * `'HOST'`: Which host to use when connecting to the database
-    * `'PORT': The port to use when connecting to the database`
+    * `'PORT'`: The port to use when connecting to the database

 1. Update `PREDICTION_MODEL_URL` in [`settings.py`](mentalwellness/settings.py) for AI models destination:

-    * `'HOST': Which host to use when connecting to AI`
+    * `'HOST'`: Which host to use when connecting to AI
-    * `'PORT': The port to use when connecting to AI`
+    * `'PORT'`: The port to use when connecting to AI
-    * `'ENDPOINT': The name of the endpoint to use`
+    * `'ENDPOINT'`: The name of the endpoint to use

 1. Update `CONNECT_TO_DB` for input and output image database storage control